Letter from the Editor

 Safe Passage by Matt Chun is presented as a hypertext essay combining video and sound.
 Click the play button at the top of the page to activate the soundtrack.

 According to the Australian Bureau of Statistics, Filipinos form the fifth largest group of migrants in the country, as of April 2020.
 Source: Masinag, R. ‘310,000 Filipino migrants are calling Australia their second home, new data reveals’ in SBS Filipino, 23 April, 2021 (accessed: September 2021).
 In this essay, I refer to ‘Filipino’ and ‘Pinoy’ (as opposed to Filipina, Filipinx,Pinay) to denote the gender-neutral and non-conforming pronouns that date back to pre-colonial Philippines terminogy.

 - Our 4A Papers cover image is: Pierre Huyghe, Exomind (Deep Water), 2017, concrete cast with wax hive, bee colony, figure: 72×60×79 cm, beehive dimensions vary.
 Courtesy of the artist, Winsing Arts Foundation and Taipei Fine Arts Museum.
 This work is featured in Leora Joy Jones' review of Taipei Biennial 2020: You and I Don’t Live on the Same Planet.

 About the contributor

-Mariam Arcilla is a Filipino-Singaporean creative producer, writer, editor, gallery manager, and communications strategist.
+Mariam Ella Arcilla is a Filipino-Singaporean arts & culture worker oscillating across programming, writing, communications and marketing, gallery management, and digital strategy.
 She creates on unceded Gadigal land.